 There’s no substituting for this.
 People want original content that’s relevant to them.
 You should also communicate with some regularity so people develop a relationship with your brand or solution.

 Weekly or monthly emails are options that don’t overwhelm a community.
-If you always show up in someone’s in-box on Tuesday, people come to expect it.
-And when they open your content and are rewarded with thoughtful, quality writing and well designed content, you will instantly be recognized as a cut above the ton of junk and poorly produced emails that most people receive too much of.
+If you always show up in someone’s inbox on Tuesday, people come to expect it.
+And when they open your content and are rewarded with thoughtful, quality writing and content that is formatted for easy reading, you will instantly be recognized as a cut above the ton of junk that most people receive way too much of.

 Call to Action.

 By following best-practices to build a CANN SPAM compliant, permission-based email list, organizations can create a win-win situation for both their customers and themselves.
 That’s because when customers receive valuable offers and content that is meaningful and relevant to them, the opportunity to enhance a long-term, profitable relationship gets easier.